Skip to content

 Over more than twenty years, I have performed over eight thousand plastic surgeries.
 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 The proportion of male patients in my practice has consistently grown, reflecting a global trend of greater acceptance of plastic surgery among men.

-The deep plane facial lifting is the surgery I take the most pride in delivering.
+The deep plane facelift is the surgery I take the most pride in delivering.
 In male patients, this pride is even greater because the margin for error is smaller and the demand for naturalness is absolute.
 A result that feminises or appears artificial is unacceptable.
 My commitment is to deliver to the man the best version of himself, not a different version.

-Frequently Asked Questions about Male Facial Lifting
+Frequently Asked Questions about Male Facelift

 No, when performed by a surgeon experienced in male anatomy.
-The deep plane lifting that I perform preserves and even enhances masculine contours — angled jawline, prominent cheekbones, defined bone structure.
+The deep plane facelift that I perform preserves and even enhances masculine contours — angled jawline, prominent cheekbones, defined bone structure.
 The goal is to rejuvenate while maintaining identity, not to transform.

 How do the scars look for those with short hair?